BuildFrom/.github/profile/README.md

 ## Getting Started

 The organization is designed to reuse common software design patterns used in frontend and backend projects.
+If you're collaborating on something that I haven't listed please provide the best possible architecture, for example: Factory Pattern, SOLID principles, or Domain-Driven-Design and implement authentication as it is used entirely everywhere, so that is a great addition to a starter kit.

 #### Frontend